domschrei/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 where:
 * `formula_file` is the path to the SAT/SMT problem to be solved.
 * `formula_language` is the encoding of the problem (currently we use DIMACS for SAT-Comp and SMTLIB2 for SMT-Comp).
 This field is optional and can be ignored by the solver.
-* `solver_argument_list` allows passthrough of arguments to the solver.
+* `solver_argument_list` arguments to pass through to the solver.
 This allows you to try different strategies without rebuilding your docker container by varying the arguments.
 * `timeout_seconds` is the timeout for the solver.
 It will be enforced by the infrastructure; a solver that doesn't complete within the timeout will be terminated.
-* `worker_node_ips` is unchanged; for cloud solvers, it is the list of worker nodes.
+* `worker_node_ips` for cloud solvers, is the list of worker node IP addresses.
 For parallel solvers this field will be the empty list.

 For the interactive example in the first section, this file is generated by the [`run_parallel.sh`](runner/run_parallel.sh) script.